Bolivia’s Death Road – The world’s most dangerous roadJune 6th, 2009 | Posted by in 17-Bolivia

 Yeeeee haaaaaaaaa.
 That’s me… Awesome.
 Awesome.
 Awesome.

 Yeah I did the death road, it was a fantastic and exhilarating 4–5 hour experience.
+I had a low top campervan rented from a campervan rental supplier and decided to seize all the adrenaline I could generate.
 I almost went overboard a few times (seriously) but I survived!
 It was a close one, it must be the spirits of the dead, what gets to you along this trail.
 Luckily for me the trip ended up at Hotel Esmeralda, Coroico.
 Cold beer and a spectacular view of the snow capped mountains which lye behind the death road.

 I would highly recommend it to anybody trying to top the buzz of a skydive.